 Sore, fatigued and achy muscles are most often caused by exercising too hard, and generally feel better with time.
-But if you haven't exercised recently, sore muscles could be an indicator of an illness or other health condition.
-See your doctor if you experience muscle soreness with no apparent cause, or pain lasting more than 3 days.
+But if you haven't exercised recently, sore muscles for "no reason" could be an indicator of an illness or other health condition.
+See your doctor if you experience muscle soreness with no apparent cause, or pain lasting more than three days.

-If muscle soreness sets in a couple of days after a workout, exercise could be responsible for your symptoms.
-Delayed onset muscle soreness typically appears within about 48 hours after a workout.
+If you have a sore body for "no reason," exercise could be responsible for your symptoms.
+Delayed-onset muscle soreness — or DOMS — typically appears within about 24 to 72 hours after a workout.
 It can cause mild or very severe muscle pain that can make daily activities difficult.
-The cause of delayed onset muscle soreness is unknown, but contributing factors may include the breakdown of tissues or inflamed muscles.
+The cause of delayed-onset muscle soreness is unknown, but contributing factors may include the breakdown of tissues or inflamed muscles.

 If you are working out regularly, unexplained muscle soreness and joint pain can be a sign of overtraining.
 The National Strength and Conditioning Association points out that a properly planned exercise routine is an important part of preventing overtraining.
 Consult a personal trainer to ensure you've planned enough rest and recovery into your workout plan.